Petun: Culture

-The Jesuit Relations of 1652 describes the practice of tattooing among the Petun and the Neutrals:
+The Jesuit Relations in 1652 describes the practice of tattooing among the Petun and the Neutrals:

-The Petun nation shared a similar dialect with the Huron Nation and many of the same cultural customs.
-They had an alliance with the Neutral Nation southwest and south of the, and with the Ottawa, or Odawa, an Algonquian-speaking nation to the east.
+The Petun nation shared a similar dialect with the Wendat Nation and many of the same cultural customs.
+They had an alliance with the Neutral Nation southwest and south of the, and with the Odawa, an Algonquian-speaking nation to the east.
 They also shared elements of material culture with the Odawa, as a disc pipe of similar type to ones found at Odawa sites was also found at a Petun site dated to 1630–47.